HCL-TECH-SOFTWARE/sample-angular-script-application/README.md

 [Angular CLI](https://cli.angular.io/) is a command line tool that allows developers to quickly get their applications up and running.
 This sample showcases a simple contact list written in [Angular 8](https://angular.io/).

-With the HCL Script Application, any JavaScript framework application can be imported as a JSR-286 portlet and hosted on HCL Digital Experience.
+With the HCL DX Script Application, any JavaScript framework application can be imported as a JSR-286 portlet and hosted on HCL Digital Experience.
 Since the sample application is platform agnostic, the same code can be run as a portlet or mobile app, allowing reuse over multiple devices and platforms.

 ### Target audience

-This article is intended for developers and architects, with an existing background knowledge of Angular and HCL Script Application.
+This article is intended for developers and architects, with an existing background knowledge of Angular and HCL DX Script Application.

 ### Requirements